jakesower/spectragraph/packages/core/README.md

 #### `createValidator(options?)`

-Creates a new AJV validator instance configured for Data Prism.
+Creates a new AJV validator instance configured for SpectraGraph.

 **Parameters:**